BadTimeForU/BadTimeForU/README.md

 Explain what problem this project solves.

 **Tech used**
+- Unity
-- Python
+- VS Code
-- FastAPI
+- Github
-- PostgreSQL
+- Git

 ---